aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ![CodePipeline](../assets/CDK-cicd-pipeline.png)

-Note that same Amazon Cognito stack is used in both testing and production deployment stages, same user credentials can be used for testing and API access.
+Note that the same Amazon Cognito stack is used in both testing and production deployment stages, the same user credentials can be used for testing and API access.

 ## Cleanup